pts/minilibc686/README.md

 * Rebuild the uClibc 0.9.30.1 within pts-tcc for `-march=i686` (1995).
   Currently it's built for the newer `-march=pentium3` (1999).
 * ELF patch: .o change a symbol from global to weak in an .o file
-* ELF patch: implement sstrip
-* ELF patch: change the EI_OSABI to Linux
-* ELF patch: .o remove section .note.GNU-stack
 * ELF patch: .o change section alignments
-* ELF patch: change the last 12 bits of the 1st PT_LOAD to 0 (pts-tcc needs
-  it, maybe for compression with UPX)
 * !!
 Make .o files with full (long) filenames in the .a file (tiny_libmaker).

 __END__